Latin American Muslims

 Latin American Muslims are adherents of the Islamic faith with a Latin American background.
 A survey conducted by the Pew Research Center in As of 2010 found that Muslims make up 0.1% of all of Latin America's population.

 History

-The 1492 discovery of Latin America by Columbus was driven in part by Islamophobic views.
 European Christians arriving in the Americas perceived local customs as being Islamic and used this as a rationale for genocide.

 Sixteenth Century Inquisition

 Some scholars believe that the first Muslims in Latin America arrived with the Portuguese and Spanish armies.
 Beginning in 1492, the Spanish and Portuguese promoted efforts to forcibly expel or convert Muslims from the Iberian Peninsula during the Spanish Inquisition.
 From 1492 to 1610, over 3 million Muslims were expelled from the area, with many settling in North Africa, while others attempted to migrate to Latin America.
 During his first journey in 1492, Christopher Columbus' interpreter Luis de Torres was a converted Jewish man who spoke in Arabic.
 Despite this, Spain and Portugal prohibited Muslims, along with the Moriscos and their descendants, from going to the Americas with the colonists.